tango-controls/rfc/10/RequestReply.md

 Other Clients MAY use DevLockStatus command of a DeviceServer to check if a Device Lock is currently activated.

 The request of a Device Lock is done throught the DeviceServer command LockDevice.
-The protocol of activation SHALL be the responsibility of the Device Server, following this sequence: (?)
+The protocol of activation SHALL be the responsibility of the Device Server, following this sequence:
 * Check no other Client owns an active and valid DeviceLock on the requested Device
 * Activate the Device Lock
 * Increase the counter of Device Lock (See Below).
-* Case of Forwarded Attribute(?): a Device Lock request SHALL be sent and validated by all Devices connected to the Forwarded Attributes of the targetted Device.
+* Device Lock request SHALL be sent and validated by all Devices connected to the Forwarded Attributes of the targetted Device.
 In case of failure of the activation of a Device Lock the Device Server SHALL throw a related DevFailed exception with \<reason\> field set to "API_DeviceLocked".

 A Client owning a Device Lock MAY: